 Flavorful cherry, grape, or cocktail tomatoes work best in this dish, but if you can't find them, ripe and flavorful vine tomatoes also work.

-- 1 recipe of Classic Genovese-Style Basil Pesto (click for ingredients and recipe)
+- 1 cup Classic Genovese-Style Basil Pesto (click for ingredients and recipe)

-- Freshly grated Pecorino Romano or Parmigiano-Reggiano cheese, for serving (optional)
+- Optional: Pecorino Romano or Parmigiano-Reggiano cheese, freshly grated for serving

 - Bring a large, covered pot of water to boil over high heat.